Native

 the way they cook," said dietitian Dolores Galaz.

-Another attitude Galaz encounters: Indians not wanting to be
+Another attitude Galaz encounters: Native Americans not wanting

 families.